imdanielsp/dstructs/README.md

     </p>
 </h1>

-A C++ library enriching the knowledge and awaking the  interest on data structures and algorithms.
-Data structures and algorithms are important and the basics, at most, should be known.

 ## Implementation Philosophy
 The focus of each implementation steps start as follow: first, we study the concept of the data structure or algorithm, second we design and document a